Welcome to Wiregrass Georgia Technical College!

-Students with acceptable SAT, PACT, Compass or ASSET scores no more than sixty months old may exempt the placement test.
+Students with acceptable SAT, PACT, ACCUPLACER, Compass or ASSET scores no more than sixty months old may exempt the placement test.
 If a student’s test scores are over sixty months old, they are considered to be invalid and the student will be required to retest.
 Official transcripts from an accredited institution approved by the United States Secretary of Education documenting equivalent program-level English and math coursework successfully completed (i.e. a grade of “C” or better was earned) at other post-secondary institutions may be used to document a student’s basic education skills and eliminate the need to complete that portion of the assessment instrument.
 Equivalent coursework includes coursework of the same or higher level (e.g. algebra or calculus coursework may exempt the student from taking the equivalent or lower level of the math portion of the placement test).

-As part of the competitive admissions process for the Practical Nursing and Associate of Science in Nursing Program, applicants must schedule and take the HESI entrance exam and submit a progression form to the Student Affairs Specialist before the posted deadlines.
-Students can schedule for the HESI only after achieving the minimum placement test scores for the program and paying the $40.00 testing fee in the bookstore.
-Score requirements are determined by the program coordinator.
-The top scores will be selected for entry.
+As part of the competitive admissions process for the Associate of Science in Nursing, Dental Assisting, Practical Nursing, Radiologic Technology, and Surgical Technology Programs, applicants must schedule and take the HESI entrance exam and submit a progression form to the Student Affairs Specialist before the posted deadlines.
+Students can schedule for the HESI only after achieving the minimum placement test scores for the program and paying the $50.00 testing fee in the bookstore.